 During the monsoon season of 2016, I arrived in Mumbai en route to a safari-based press trip in central India (click here for some pics).
 Little did I know that I’d flown straight into the heart of India’s premier grape-growing region.
 In the airport and on the subway I was surprised by adverts for Indian producers Sula Wines.
 And in the bars and restaurants I came across locally produced Cabernet Sauvignon, Merlot, Shiraz, Sauvignon Blanc and Chenin Blanc.

 I tried every one I could get my hands on, but I couldn’t find an expert to grill about the local vineyards.
-So when I got home I did some digging and discovered an English company was producing Indian wine.
+So when I got home I did some digging and discovered an English company was producing and importing Indian wine.
 They’re called Soul Tree and they’re based in the Midlands.
-I contacted the co-owner, Alok, who kindly agreed to give me the lowdown…
+I contacted the co-owner, Alok, who kindly gave me the lowdown…

 He tells me his first experience of Indian wine was in 2008, just after he finished his MBA at Oxford.
 “I actually went looking for it,” he says.
 “I was intrigued as to why there was no Indian wine to speak of in this part of the world, when Indian culture is so popular and Indian cuisine so ubiquitous.
 It was actually this incident, and the fact that Indian wine proved hard to find, that sparked the idea that for Soul Tree.”